 trim.
 The train operated until the spring of 1969

 when the Interstate Commerce Commission (ICC) allowed the railroad to discontinue the Arrow.
 Its cancellation left just one long-distance N&W train still in service, the Pocahontas, which survived (via ICC mandate) until the start of Amtrak a few years later.
+For more reading and information about the Arrow please click here.

 The N&W's City Of Decatur, the remains of the Wabash's flagship streamliner the Bluebird, departs Chicago's Dearborn Station led by GP9 #506 during a March evening in 1971.